bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 If you have multiple data points, you can just sum over them because we're in :math:`\log` space (assuming independence between data points).

-In a lot of papers, you'll see that people will go straight to talking about optimizing the ELBO whenever they are talking about variational inference.
+In a lot of papers, you'll see that people will go straight to optimizing the ELBO whenever they are talking about variational inference.
 And if you look at it in isolation, you can gain some intuition of how it works:

 * It's a lower bound on the evidence, that is, it's a lower bound on the probability of your data occurring given your model.